-- (c) Subject to other applicable laws, the statement referred to in clause (viii) of sub-section (a) and the report referred to in sub-section (b) with respect to the profits of a company or business shall show clearly the trading results and all charges and expenses incidental thereto, excluding income or profits having no relation to the trading for the period covered and excluding also items of profit or income of a non-recurring nature, but including amounts appropriated from profits to such purposes as payment of taxation or reserves. - (d) Where any part of the sums required for the matters set out in sub-section 215(b) is to be provided out of sources other than share capital, particulars of the amount to be so provided and the sources thereof. - (e) Where any such prospectus mentioned in this section is published as a newspaper advertisement, it shall not be necessary in the advertisement to specify the contents of the constitution, or the initial shareholders, and the number of shares subscribed for by them. - (f) This section shall not apply to a circular or notice inviting existing members or debenture holders of a company to subscribe either for shares or for debentures or for other securities of the company, whether with or without the right to renounce in favour of other persons. - (g) The requirements of this section as to the amount or estimated amount of preliminary expenses, shall not apply in the case of a prospectus issued more than one year after the date at which the company is entitled to commence business:

-Provided that the requirement as to the amount or estimated amount of preliminary expenses, shall apply to a prospectus filed in respect of a company which has been converted from a private company.
+- (c) Subject to other applicable laws, the statement referred to in sub-section (a)(viii) and the report referred to in sub-section (b) with respect to the profits of a company or business shall show clearly the trading results and all charges and expenses incidental thereto, excluding income or profits having no relation to the trading for the period covered and excluding also items of profit or income of a non-recurring nature, but including amounts appropriated from profits to such purposes as payment of taxation or reserves. - (d) Where any part of the sums required for the matters set out in sub-section 215(b) is to be provided out of sources other than share capital, particulars of the amount to be so provided and the sources thereof. - (e) Where any such prospectus mentioned in this section is published as a newspaper advertisement, it shall not be necessary in the advertisement to specify the contents of the constitution, or the initial shareholders, and the number of shares subscribed for by them. - (f) This section shall not apply to a circular or notice inviting existing members or debenture holders of a company to subscribe either for shares or for debentures or for other securities of the company, whether with or without the right to renounce in favour of other persons. - (g) The requirements of this section as to the amount or estimated amount of preliminary expenses, shall not apply in the case of a prospectus issued more than one year after the date at which the company is entitled to commence business: - Provided that the requirement as to the amount or estimated amount of preliminary expenses, shall apply to a prospectus filed in respect of a company which has been converted from a private company. - (h) Nothing in this section shall limit or diminish any liability which any person may incur under the general law or this Law apart from this section.